etandel/Software-Basico/README.md

 ##1) About
-Code for the INF1018 class of PUC-Rio.
+Code for the INF1018 class (low-level programming) of PUC-Rio.

-t1 -> UTF-32 x UTF-8 translator
+t1 -> UTF-32 x UTF-8 encoder

-##1) Authors
+##2) Authors
 Elias Tandel Barrionovo and João Pedro Fabris